malcolmcampbell/GHLmaps/web/phdscholar.md

 -	A **short summary of one of our recent articles** with your thoughts on how you would use the article(s) for your research and how you might extend the work.
 -	How you might **fit into a wider research team**.
 Think about links to GHL, GRI and the wider disciplines of Geography and Health at UC.
 -	**Why New Zealand?** Outline the rationale for choosing the GHL at the University of Canterbury in Christchurch.
+-	GPA Report.
+If you have completed study outside New Zealand, you will need to order a Premium GPA Report from Scholaro to calculate the GPA of the final two years of your highest completed overseas qualification.
+If your Master's was one year of study, calculate the final year of your Bachelor's study on a separate report.
+Note that this is not required for qualifications obtained in New Zealand.

 ## **Important note - Funding.**